issararab/CToxPred/README.md

 		$python CToxPred.py data/test_smiles_list.smi

+The software saves the predictions to a CSV file named 'predictions.csv'

 ## Hot stuff

 - Distributions of the 8 physicochemical properties between inhibitor(blocker) and inactive(non-blocker) compounds in the hERG dataset